expressjs/session/README.md

 set to `false`, the cookie will not be set on a response with an uninitialized session.

+#### touchException
+Allow user to set some special urls which be requested would not invoke .touch() function.
+This means requesting those urls would not extend session expiry date.

+touchException:['/example/test']

 ##### saveUninitialized

 Forces a session that is "uninitialized" to be saved to the store.
 A session is